-- You lead a busy lifestyle and can’t take extra time out of your day to travel onsite to see your therapist in person
+- You lead a busy lifestyle and can’t take extra time out of your day to travel onsite to see your therapist in person.

-- You feel uncomfortable in face to face counselling sessions: depending on your situation you may feel embarrassed, shy or afraid
+- You feel uncomfortable in face to face counselling sessions.
+Depending on your situation you may feel embarrassed, shy or afraid.

-- You work long hours or need to travel for work and would like to fit in a counselling session in your lunchbreak from your office (anywhere in the world)
+- You work long hours or need to travel for work and would like to fit in a counselling session in your lunchbreak from your office (anywhere in the world).

-- You have a physical disability and find it easier to access counselling from your own home
+- You have a physical disability and find it easier to access counselling from your own home.

-- You prefer the additional anonymity that an online space can provide
+- You prefer the additional anonymity that an online space can provide.

-So how does online counselling work?
+So how does it work?

 Initially, we’ll have some email correspondence where we’ll do a pre-assessment.
-You’ll be asked to provide a description of your issue and asked a series of questions to obtain a background of your situation.
-This can also be done via a call if that suits you better.
+You’ll be asked to provide a description of your issue(s) and asked a series of questions to obtain a background of your situation.

-Need more information about how online counselling works?
+Need more information about online counselling?